 '''

-- string
+string

-- Array

 '''

 - All Typed Array classes: Uint8Array etc. - RegExp match indices: If we add a flag to a regular expression, using it produces match objects that record the start and end index of each group capture. - Object.hasOwn(obj, propKey) provides a safe way to check if an object obj has an own property with the key propKey.
-In contrast to Object.prototype.hasOwnProperty, it works with all objects.